 ASAP is pleased to announce the candidates running for 2018 Anderson County Ally of the Year.
-Candidates for the award were nominated by community members for their passion for creating a healthy and productive Anderson County and are united by one goal: to use their leadership, influence and communication skills to raise funds to help prevent and reduce substance abuse in Anderson County.
+Candidates for the award were nominated by community members for their passion for creating a healthy and productive Anderson County and are united by one goal: to use their leadership, influence and communication skills to raise funds to help prevent and reduce substance misuse in Anderson County.
 Each dollar raised by the candidates will count as one vote.
 The person with the most votes will be named ASAP’s Anderson County Ally of the Year and be recognized at the Allies of ASAP Community Banquet on February 2nd.

 ASAP has made significant reductions in the number of Anderson County students who have used alcohol, tobacco or marijuana However, ASAP relies on the generosity of individuals, corporations and foundations to continue these efforts.
-Proceeds from the 2018 Anderson County Ally of the Year will go to support our mission to prevent and reduce youth substance abuse in Anderson County by collaborating with community partners to implement effective intervention strategies.
+Proceeds from the 2018 Anderson County Ally of the Year will go to support our mission to prevent and reduce youth substance misuse in Anderson County by collaborating with community partners to implement effective intervention strategies.

 Please vote for your candidate below or call 865-457-3007 to set up voting by cash or check or in an amount that is not listed.
-All proceeds will go to support substance abuse prevention efforts right here in Anderson County!
+All proceeds will go to support substance misuse prevention efforts right here in Anderson County!
 Voting ends at Noon on January 26th.

 Voting has ended.
 Congratulations, Pastor Wayne Phillips, Main Street Baptist Church!